nrkno/core-css/lib/readme.md

 # Core CSS

+> `@nrk/core-css` is the Base styling and utilities for all NRK projects.
-> `@nrk/core-css` exposes a set of class names and mixins to ease creating backwards compatible layouts and standard NRK styling.
+> It exposes a set of class names and mixins to ease creating backwards compatible layouts and standard NRK styling.
 The code is built on BEM-conventions and is namespaced `nrk-` to play nice with existing projects.

 ## Installation